OpenNWP/EFS/README.md

 ## Background state file generation

 Normally, EFS will pick the result of the previous model run as the background state of the data assimilation.
 In the case of the first run of a forecast cycle, however, this is not possible.
 Instead, the standard atmosphere is used as the background state.
 In order to create the required file, a run script called `create_da_background.sh` is included in GAME.
-Execute this script in order to generate the required netcdf file and move it from the output directory of GAME to the home directory of GAME.
+Execute this script in order to generate the required netcdf file, move it from the output directory of GAME to the home directory of GAME and rename it to `standard_oro2.nc`.

 The rest is rather self-explanatory.